RolloTully/SwarmCut/README.md

 ## Usage:
 ### Step 1: Define Geometry
-Foil Geometry is defined by a standard X,Y foil definition.
+Foil Geometry is defined by a standard X,Y foil definition(No file headers).

 You can define your geometry by altering the foil variable
 ```